dan-sprague/dan-sprague.github.io/_posts/2025-12-05-discrete_clustering.md

 ## The Smearing Problem

+The weights "w" in the code above represent how strong each gaussian is in the mixture.
 Standard marginalized models suffer from the fact that the Dirichlet distribution and/or any Softmax-based learned weights tend to be "dense," or non-sparse.
 This results in probability mass being smeared across clusters that should essentially have zero probability.

 We can observe this behavior in the REPL execution below.
 Note how softmax assigns substantial non-zero probability to every element, whereas project_to_simplex (Sparsemax) is capable of allocating true zeros.